 Definition and explanation of hypothyroidism

-The thyroid produces three critical hormones that are essential for regulating various body functions:
+The thyroid produces three critical hormones that are essential for the regulation of various bodily functions: An underactive thyroid occurs when the thyroid does not produce enough of these hormones:

 Primary hypothyroidism